objcio/articles/2014-09-10-swift-functions.md

 // Mr. Roboto, your lucky number is 38
 ```

-Note that only the function reference gets passed in—`defaultLotteryHandler` in this case.
+Note that only the function reference gets passed in — `defaultLotteryHandler` in this case.
 The function gets executed later as decided by the receiving function.

 Instance methods can also be passed in a similar way: